coreboot/coreboot/Documentation/getting_started/kconfig.md

 - KCONFIG_SPLITCONFIG=”directory name for individual SYMBOL.h files”.
   coreboot sets this to $(obj)/config.

+- KCONFIG_WERROR=value.
+Define to enable warnings as errors.
+This is enabled in coreboot, and should not be changed.

 #### Used only for ‘make menuconfig’
 - MENUCONFIG_MODE=single_menu.
 Set to "single_menu" to enable.
 All other